cmarkwich/Express-Angular-Starter-App/README.md

 step 3: begin coding

 ##### Production
 Side Note: If you are hosting this in a subfolder on production, make sure to update the base url in 'views/preprocessed/layout.ejs'.
+Example: base href="/subdomain/"

 Step 1: run 'npm start'